razonyang/hugo-theme-bootstrap/exampleSite/content/docs/advanced/performance/index.md

 ## Environment

-The theme relies on the `production` environment to minify the JavaScript and CSS assets.
+The theme relies on the `production` environment to minify the JavaScript and CSS assets, and purge unused CSS.

 | Default environment | Value |
 |---|---|